 From the non-obliterated portion of the umbilical artery

 from uterine artery in women, obturator artery, internal pudendal artery.

 Veins of the bladder:

-the blood from the bladder drain into the vesical venous plexus.
-The internal iliac vein receives the blood of the vesical venous plexus.
+The blood from the bladder drains into the vesical venous plexus.
+The internal iliac vein receives the blood from the vesical venous plexus.

 Innervation of the bladder

 The pudendal nerve from the sacral plexus controls the striated external sphincter muscle.
 Afferent nerve fibers of the pudendal nerve measure the urinary bladder filling (via the stretch of the urothelium) and the contraction of the detrusor muscle (via the wall tension).

 Autonomic nervous system: